From Seeds to Self-Sufficiency: SunCulture’s Solar-Powered Revolution for Women in Agriculture

 For Rachael, the burden of watering her crops changed when she discovered SunCulture’s solar irrigation technology.
 Since she installed the sun-powered pump on her farm last year, she spends less time and labor hauling water and can, instead, expand her crop production.

-A sprinkler head sprays water across crops in the foreground while, in the background, is a solar panel and trees
+A sprinkler head sprays water over crops in the foreground.
+In the background is a solar panel and trees.

 SunCulture’s submersible pump is powered by a portable panel that feeds water through sprinklers throughout the farm.
 Photo Credit: SunCulture